Webhooks allows you to receive a notification over HTTP when an event occurs. Currently we support the following topics:

 - Returns a 200 OK response.

-The webhook will be delivered shortly after the email is sent to the customer.
-If the URL does not return an HTTP 200 response the webhook will be retried several times.
+The webhook request will be delivered shortly after the event.
+If the URL does not return an HTTP 200 response, the webhook will be retried several times.
 A webhook that consistently fails to return a 200 response will be deactivated by the system.